 5. Social Networking

-You can also post and tweet reminders that June is Adopt a Shelter Cat Month.
-For starters, share a link to this post!
+- You can also post and tweet reminders that June is Adopt a Shelter Cat Month.
+(For starters, please share this article.)